~Celebrating 8 Years Online~

 In the everyday world, when an object is pushed, it accelerates in the same direction as the force applied to it; this relationship is described by Isaac Newton’s Second Law of Motion.

 But in theory, matter can have negative mass in the same sense that an electric charge can be positive or negative.

 Welcome the “guard dog” of the gardener into your garden

 If I were a wasp, I would be stinging mad!
 Those honeybees get all of the credit in the garden!

 Yesterday, I was delighted to find that paper wasps we’re out scouting for this year’s nest sites under the eaves of our home.
 A well-protected corner near my kitchen door has been a popular construction site over the past three years, and the wasps have returned to use it again.
 It’s a rather high-traffic area, but we’ve been coexisting rather peacefully and without incident…

 Wellness & Nutrition

-Privacy is important to us; therefore, we will not sell, rent, or give away your name, personal information or Email address to anyone, ever.
-At any point, you can select the link at the bottom of every e-alert to unsubscribe.
+Privacy is important to us; therefore, we will not sell, rent, or give away your name, personal information or Email address to anyone, ever!

-You may contact us by sending an email at: email@example.com
+You may contact us by sending an email to: email@example.com